How Are MPs Planning To Vote On The Assisted Dying Bill?

-MPs will vote on Labour MP Kim Leadbeater’s Assisted Dying Bill on November 29.
+On Friday, MPs will vote on Labour MP Kim Leadbeater’s Assisted Dying Bill.

 If passed by parliament, the legislation would make it legal to help a terminally ill person with less than six months to live end their life.